hackolade/docs/Studio/Authentication.md

 &nbsp;

-If you don't have a SSH key yet, then you need to create one.
-Follow the links below to get more details about the SSH key creation procedure.
-Note that some steps of that procedure are specific to the [repository hub](<Connecttoarepositoryhub.md>) that you are using.
+If you don't have an SSH key yet, then you need to create one.
+Follow the links below to get more details about the SSH key creation procedure for your specific repository hub provider:

 * [Connect to GitHub with SSH](<https://docs.github.com/en/authentication/connecting-to-github-with-ssh/about-ssh> "target=\"\_blank\"")
 * [Connect to Bitbucket with SSH](<https://support.atlassian.com/bitbucket-cloud/docs/set-up-an-ssh-key/> "target=\"\_blank\"")